Sat. 17: 6:00 pm @ Infant Jesus

 PRAYING THE ROSARY:

-Next Sunday, June 5th, the Altar & Rosary Society will be praying the rosary @ 8:30 am in the church.
+The Altar & Rosary Society will be praying the rosary @ 8:30 am in the church on Sunday October 2nd.
 All are welcome.

 The Sanctuary candles will be lit for the entire week for your intentions.